Guitar Tab Versus Standard Music Notation - Which Should You Learn?

 - No timing information is given in tablature's most basic and common form.
 Tab with timing information provides more information, but it's no longer self-explanatory in that case.

-- As tab is so easy to produce and upload online by anyone with a computer, lots of online tabs are of very poor quality and accuracy.
+- As tab is so easy to produce and upload online by anyone with a computer and text editor, lots of online tabs are of very poor quality and accuracy.

 - A single guitar can play more than one part at the same time such as, for example, a bassline plus melody.
 Notation can show each line separately by the direction of the notes' stems (up or down pointing), but tab can't show this, even with timing symbols included.